coffee2code/master-post-password/README.md

 A plugin for WordPress that allows a master post password to work for all passworded posts, while permitting the original post passwords to also work.

+This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/master-post-password/

 ## Installation